solomonajaezi/Dynamic-Website-on-AWS/README.md

 I used AWS services and tools such as EC2, S3, RDS, Route-53, NAT Gateway, Bastion host, MySql, MySql Workbench, LAMP Stack, and Auto Scaling for this project.

 This project involves creating one public subnet and two private subnets:

-Tier-1: Public subnet, which will have a direct route to the internet through an internet gateway
+Tier-1: Public subnet, which will have a direct route to the internet through an internet gateway.
-Tier-2: Private subnet that will host the webservers
+Tier-2: Private subnet that will host the webservers.
-Tier-3: Private subnet host the database
+Tier-3: Private subnet host the database.

 Steps for the project
 1. Creating a VPC